Companies recognized for exemplifying and advancing corporate citizenship, transparency and the standards of integrity

 “We are honored to be recognized as one of the World’s Most Ethical Companies for the eighth time now,” said Tata Steel CEO & MD, Mr. T V Narendran.
 “The Tata name evokes a sense of trust, credibility and integrity to many millions of stakeholders in India and overseas.
 This equity of the Tata group has been earned through our conduct and operating principles.
 This recognition enables us to stay committed to operate with high ethical standards.”

 At the celebratory Gala Dinner commentator and journalist, “New York Times” best-selling author, and a former White House Press Secretary, Dana Perino will deliver the keynote address.
 Nicknamed the ‘voice of reason’ on Fox’s “The Five,” Ms. Perino will share a perspective gleaned from her time in the Bush White House, appointment by President Obama to the Broadcasting Board of Governors, volunteer work in Africa, and mentorship of young girls.
 The 2019 Gala will take place March 12 at Cipriani 42nd Street®.
 To learn more visit: https://www.worldsmostethicalcompanies.com/gala/.

 Methodology & Outcomes

-The World’s Most Ethical Companies assessment is based upon the Ethisphere Institute’s Ethics Quotient® (EQ) framework, which offers a quantitative way to assess a company’s performance in an objective, consistent and standardized manner.
+The World’s Most Ethical Companies assessment is based upon Ethisphere’s Ethics Quotient® (EQ) framework, which offers a quantitative way to assess a company’s performance in an objective, consistent and standardized manner.
 All companies that participate in the assessment process receive an Analytical Scorecard providing them with a benchmark of how they stack up against leading organizations against a definitive criteria of core competencies.